GeorgVetterGit/GeorgVetterGit.github.io/assets/typo_generator/text/typo_generator.md

-# Project description: Development of a typo generator in Python
+# Development of a Typo Generator in Python

 ![Text](/assets/typo_generator/pictures/pexels-kaboompics-com-6061.jpg)<br>